Green African Milk Tree - Euphorbia trigona &

 Hardiness Zone & More

-Euphorbia trigona green is native to dry or arid climates.
-It prefers warm temperatures (ranging from 65°F to 85°F) and high humidity, which are typically suited for USDA zones 9 to 11, which are characterized by mild winters and warm climates.
+When growing indoor, this plant prefers warm temperatures ranging from 60°F to 75°F. It's important to avoid extreme temperature fluctuations and drafts, as they can stress the plant.
 It may not tolerate cold temperatures well, so it's important to protect it from frost and cold drafts.
 It's important to avoid extreme temperature fluctuations and keep it away from cold drafts or hot, dry air.
-Only gardeners in arid climates (parts of Texas, California, Florida, and Arizona) in North America can grow African milk trees outdoors.

 We think you will love this plant order your very own Euphorbia trigona - a green healthy African Milk Tree for sale today and start enjoying its beauty in no time!